 Blood Tests: A blood screening can detect underlying illnesses that result in eye redness and irritation.

-Detailed Eye Exam: This way the vet knows exactly what part of your pup’s eyes are red.
+Detailed Eye Exam: This way, the vet knows exactly what part of your pup’s eyes is red.
 Your vet may track your dog’s vision and examine the structure of your dog’s eye.

 Fluorescent Eye Drops: These reveal corneal scars or scratching.

-Internal Pressure: A Tonometer reads the pressure of your dog’s eye in order to rule out Glaucoma.
+Internal Pressure: A Tonometer reads the pressure of your dog’s eye to rule out Glaucoma.

 Schirmer Tear Test: These measures tear production.
 The test consists of small strips of paper held in the dog’s lower eyelid.
 Your dog may fuss a bit, but it’s not painful.

-Treatment Instructions: Make sure your vet tech shows you how to administer any medications recommended, such as how to apply eye ointment or drops.
+Treatment Instructions: Make sure your vet tech shows you how to administer any medications recommended, such as applying eye ointment or drops.